lulubugqu/2048-player/README.md

 ```
 With this the GUI will pop up, and AI will start playing the game.
 It will restart when it loses and continue playing nonstop until it wins the game.

-To explore different depth levels for MiniMax, that value can be modified from AI_Minimax and AI_AlphaBeta files.
+The default is depth level is 4.
+To explore different depth levels for MiniMax, that value should be modified from AI_Minimax and AI_AlphaBeta files.

 ## Code Base Description